markkimsal/zmws/README.md

 This implementation is very similar to the majordomo protocol detailed here: http://rfc.zeromq.org/spec:7 One difference is that job requests are *asynchronous* by default.
 Synchronous jobs can be requested by prefixing the service name with "SYNC-".

+The Majordomo Protocol version 0.2 has support for partial replies from a worker.
+Version 2.0.0 of this project aims to implement the MDP/0.2 standard.  http://rfc.zeromq.org/spec:18

 Installation
 ====